spachava753/rollout/SPEC.md

 3. **Install agent:** Copy the agent install script into the container and execute.
 4. **Execute agent:** Copy the agent execute script into the container and execute.
 5. **Verify:** Copy the tasks `tests/` folder into the container at `/tests` and execute `/tests/tests.sh`
-6. **Create trial output:** Copy `/logs` folder to host.
-We copy this folder before stopping the container, as we may not have access to the file system after the container is stopped.
+6. **Create trial output:** Collect all outputs before stopping the container:
+   - Copy the container's `/logs` directory to `<trial>/logs/` on the host
+   - Write captured stdout/stderr from agent install to `<trial>/setup/`
+   - Write captured stdout/stderr from agent execute to `<trial>/command/`
+   - Generate `<trial>/result.json` with timing, cost, reward, and error information
 7. **Stop environment:** Stop the execution of the running container.
-8. **Clean up (optional):** if delete is set to true (this is default), clean up resources like built images, pod in kubernetes, etc.
+8. **Clean up (optional):** If delete is set to true (this is default), clean up resources like built images, pod in kubernetes, etc.

+**Error handling:** If the environment fails to build or encounters a fatal error during setup/teardown, the error details are written to `<trial>/error.txt` and the `error` field is populated in `result.json`.

 We aim to support many cloud providers and platforms out of the box, including Fly, Modal, and Kubernetes.

 ### Trial

 A trial is an agent's attempt at completing a task.
-Essentially, a trial is a rollout that produces a reward.
-As such, a trial should contain info about the task, agent, the execution platform (Kubernetes, Modal, etc.) and a reward.
-A trial is explicitly defined by a user of Rollout, rather it is spawned from a job definition.
+A trial is spawned from a job definition (not explicitly defined by the user) and produces a structured output including:

+- **Reward:** The score produced by the verifier (from `/logs/verifier/reward.txt`)
+- **Timing:** Durations and timestamps for each phase (environment setup, agent setup, agent execution, verification)
+- **Cost:** Resource costs incurred during the trial
+- **Error:** Any errors that occurred during execution

+Trial results are stored in `<trial>/result.json`.
+See [Job Output](#job-output) for the full schema and directory structure.

 ### Job